ianmdawson/go-tapbpm/README.md

 make install
 ```

-and you should be able to run:
+and now you should be able to run:
 ```
 go-tapbpm
 ```